English longbow: 16th century and later

 Longbows have been in continuous production and use for sport and for hunting to the present day, but since 1642 they have been a minority interest, and very few have had the high draw weights of the medieval weapons.
 Other differences include the use of a stiffened non-bending centre section, rather than a continuous bend.

-Serious military interest in the longbow faded after the seventeenth century but occasionally schemes to resurrect its military use were proposed.
+Serious military interest in the longbow faded after the 17th century, but occasionally schemes to resurrect its military use were proposed.
 Benjamin Franklin was a proponent in the 1770s; the Honourable Artillery Company had an archer company between 1784 and 1794, and a man named Richard Mason wrote a book proposing the arming of militia with pike and longbow in 1798.
 Donald Featherstone also records a Lt.
 Col. Richard Lee of 44th Foot advocated the military use of the longbow in 1792.
-Winston Churchill, in A History of the English-Speaking Peoples, wrote:
+Winston Churchill, in A History of the English-Speaking Peoples, writes:

-The War Office has among its records a treatise written during the peace after Waterloo by a general officer of long experience in the Napoleonic wars recommending that muskets should be discarded in favor of the long-bow on account of its superior accuracy, rapid discharge, and effective range.
+The War Office has among its records a treatise written during the peace after Waterloo by a general officer of long experience in the Napoleonic wars recommending that muskets should be discarded in favour of the long-bow on account of its superior accuracy, rapid discharge, and effective range.

 There is a record of the use of the longbow in action as late as WWII, when Jack Churchill is credited with a longbow kill in France in 1940.
-The weapon was certainly considered for use by Commandos during the war but it is not known whether it was used in action.
+The weapon was certainly considered for use by Commandos during the war, but it is not known whether it was used in action.

 Tactics

 Battle formations

 The idea that there was a standard formation for English longbow armies was argued by Alfred Byrne in his influential work on the battles of the Hundred Years' War, The Crecy War.
-This view was challenged by Jim Bradbury in his book The Medieval Archer and more modern works are more ready to accept a variety of formations.
+This view was challenged by Jim Bradbury in his book The Medieval Archer, and more modern works are more ready to accept a variety of formations.

 In summary, however, the usual English deployment in the 14th and 15th centuries was as follows: